Additional Washington Wizards Info

 How to Buy Wizards Basketball Tickets

 You have found the right page for Wizards tickets.
 Scroll through the game schedule below and click the "Buy Tickets" button for the game you like.
 After that, you can pick your seats.
-Sort by ticket price, row, seat number, or a section.
+Sort by ticket price, row, seat number, or section.
 Get a sneak peek at your seat view when you hover over each section.
 Go through the secure checkout process and we'll deliver your tickets to your mobile device.
 See the Wizards on their home court at the Capital One Arena.
 All orders are guaranteed.
 For ticket questions, call our office at (414)273-6007

 Wizards 2022 Season Review

 At the end of the 2021-22 season, the Washington Wizards final record stood at 35-47.
 For the 2020-21 (shortened) season, the team's record was 34-38.
 In the 2019-20 season, the Washington Wizards were 25-47 at the end of the year.
 There is a pattern here, and it's not what Wizards fans hope to see.
 Scott Brooks and Wes Unseld seemed to have had their chances as head coach.
-Will some of the recent changes made in the past few months make the difference in 2022-23?
+Will some of the recent changes made in the past few months make a difference in 2022-23?

 Who led the team in 2022?
-Kentavious Caldwell-Pope had the most minutes, played in the second most games, and scored the second most points of the entire roster.
+Kentavious Caldwell-Pope had the most minutes, played in the second-most games, and scored the second-most points of the entire roster.
 Kyle Kuzma finished the season with 1130 points and played in 66 games with a free throw average of .712.
 Deni Avdija played in all 82 games as a backup, starting in just eight.
 He had a solid .317 three-point average.